kailuowang/typelevel.github.com/_posts/2016-09-23-generic-function-combination.md

 ```
 This approach is obviously more concise with less variable to care about and easier to read.
 However, we often times found ourself having to go back to delegating functions.
 This post is about how functional programming libaries like cats and generic programming libraries like shapeless can help us avoid delegating functions with more advanced function combination techniques.
 We are going to start with the easier cases and gradually move towards more sophisticated cases.

-## Function with multiple parameters
+## Combine functions with multiple parameters

 In our previous example, the second function takes as parameter the output of the first function.
 Here is another scenario.
 Suppose we have two functions